 Zoom meeting backdrops have become fashionable!
 The pandemic got us all into Zoom and then suddenly our backgrounds became interesting.
 At least I think they did.
 I do not mean virtual background here (although they are also intriguing), I mean what is present and on view in someone’s room behind them.

-As a coach and an academic, I am fascinated by people, our influences, and our behaviours.
+I am fascinated by people, our influences, and our behaviours.
 I love people.
 Each of us is different and each so special.

 Many of us (myself included) position our online meeting backdrops in certain ways because we want to convey a certain image to others